EENI Global Business School.

 Analysis of the Economic Interactions of the African Civilization with:

-The Subject “Interactions of the African Economic Area with the World” belongs to the following Online Higher Educational Programs taught by EENI Global Business School:
+The Subject “Interactions of the African Economic Area with the World” belongs to the following Online Programs taught by EENI Global Business School:

-Doctorate (DIB): African Business, Ethics, Religions & Business, Islamic Business, Asian Business, World Trade.
+Doctorate in African Business, Ethics, Religions & Business, World Trade.

 Courses: Christianity & Business, Islam & Business.

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Civilization Africaine Masters Foreign Trade in Portuguese Civilizações Study Master Doctorate in International Business in Spanish Africa Interacciones.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Civilization Africaine Masters Foreign Trade in Portuguese Civilizações Study Master Doctorate in International Business in Spanish Africa Interacciones.

 Interactions of the African Civilization with the other civilizations.